GriffinNB/weather-dashboard/README.md

 # Weather Dashboard
-A dashboard using the 5-Day Forecast API
+A dashboard using the Open Weather API